tacotranslate/js-package/examples/nextjs-app/readme.md

-# TacoTranslate on an incrementally statically regenerated page through Next.js
+# TacoTranslate in a Next.js app

 ## Running this example